Terry Stotts: Early life and college career

 Born in Cedar Falls, Iowa, Stotts grew up in Illinois, Wisconsin, Guam, and Indiana and graduated from Bloomington High School North in Bloomington, Indiana in 1976.
 Stotts was a member of the 1976 Indiana All-Star Team.

 Stotts was a starter in all his four seasons with the University of Oklahoma Sooners basketball team and was an Academic All-American selection in his junior and senior seasons and an All-Big Eight Conference selection in his senior season.
 He graduated from Oklahoma in 1980 with a B.S. in zoology and a Master in Business Administration from Oklahoma in 1988 on a postgraduate scholarship from the NCAA.

 Playing career

-Stotts was a second round selection of the Houston Rockets in the 1980 NBA draft, but he could not find a place on the team.
+After averaging 16.9 points per game as a senior at Oklahoma, Stotts was a second-round selection of the Houston Rockets in the 1980 NBA draft, but he could not find a place on the team.
 He began his professional playing career in Italy before joining George Karl's Continental Basketball Association (CBA) team, the Montana Golden Nuggets, in the early 1980s.
 He played for the team for three seasons.
+Stotts was selected to the CBA All-Defensive First Team in 1983.
 He then returned to Europe for several seasons, playing in Spain (CB Estudiantes) and France.